-Client eligibility and service referral are the responsibility of DSHS/DDA, pursuant to WAC 388-823 (Eligibility) and chapter 388-825 (Service Rules).
-Only persons referred by DSHS/DDA shall be eligible for direct Client services.
-Direct Client services provided without authorization will not be reimbursable.
+Client eligibility and service referral is the responsibility of DSHS/DDA, pursuant to WAC 388-823 and chapter 388-825.
+Only persons referred by DSHS/DDA shall be eligible for services.
+Client services provided without authorization will not be reimbursable.